pixelbrackets/patchbot/README.md

     ```bash
     git config --global credential.helper 'cache --timeout=900'
     ```
-- Force Git to use SSH checkouts instead of HTTP/HTTPS
+- Force Git to use SSH protocol checkouts instead of HTTP/HTTPS
   - Has to be configured for each host
   - Example commands to set up the replacements for GitHub, GitLab & BitBucket
     ```bash